tbrugz/sqldump/README.markdown

 Utility to dump schema and data from a RDBMS.
 Features:

-- Can be used with any JDBC-compliant databases.
-Uses (mainly) standard java API, by way of `java.sql.DatabaseMetaData`, for schema-dumping
+- Does schema-dumping, using (mainly) standard java API, by way of `java.sql.DatabaseMetaData`
 - Can do data-dumping
+- Can be used with any JDBC-compliant databases
 - Generates Entity-Relationship diagrams based on Tables and FKs (graphML output)
 - Flexible schema output patterns (based on schema name, object type and object name)
-- Translation of features (column types, ...) between different RDBMS dialects/implementations (partial)
+- Translation of metadata (column types, ...) between different RDBMS dialects/implementations (partial)

 Author: Telmo Brugnara <[tbrugz@gmail.com](mailto:tbrugz@gmail.com)>